corda/corda-runtime-os/tools/plugins/virtual-node/README.md

-# Virtual Node Cli Plugin
+# Virtual Node CLI Plugin

 Uploads and replaces a previously stored CPI record.
 Any sandboxes running an overwritten version of CPI will be purged and optionally